khalid999devs/Numerical_Project_Team_Smashers/Regression/Transcendental_Regression/README.md

 ### Advantages:

-- Effectively models exponential growth or decay
-- Converts nonlinear problems into linear form
+- Effectively models exponential growth or decay by converting nonlinear to linear form
-- Useful in population studies and engineering systems
+- Useful in population studies and engineering systems with exponential behavior

 ### Disadvantages:

-- Cannot handle zero or negative y values
+- Cannot handle zero or negative y values limiting data applicability
-- Logarithmic transformation may amplify errors
-- Not suitable for non-exponential data
+- Logarithmic transformation may amplify errors and unsuitable for non-exponential data

 ## Transcendental Regression Code